Mounjaro Injections

 There is more information about the potential side effects of Mounjaro and Ozempic in the patient information leaflets which you can find with the medications.

-Common side effects of Mounjaro and Ozempic should pass once your body gets used to the medication.
+Common side effects of Mounjaro and Ozempic should improve once your body gets used to the medication.

 If you begin to experience persistent or bothersome symptoms that do not go away and begin to affect your daily life, speak with your doctor.
 They may advise you to change your dose or that you stop taking the medication.